Ronaldo Linares as a Marine and a chef

 Ronaldo Linares talks about his passion for the kitchen.

-At 6 years old, Ronaldo Linares already knew what he wanted to be.
-In fact, he was already at work in the kitchen.
-He would stand on a milk crate while peeling potatoes at his father’s restaurant in Colombia.
+At 6 years old, Ronaldo Linares knew what he wanted to be.
+In fact, he was already working in the kitchen.
+He peeled potatoes at his father’s restaurant in Colombia.

-Day by day, Ronaldo’s plan became clearer: One day, he was going to be a chef too.
+Day by day, Ronaldo’s plan became clearer.
+He was going to be a chef too.

-In 1990, Colombia became too dangerous — so the Linares family moved to the United States.
-Few chefs would choose to start their training in the military.
+In 1990, Colombia became too dangerous.
+So the Linares family moved to the United States.
+Few chefs start training in the military.
 But Ronaldo wanted to follow in his father’s footsteps.
-His dad, Martino Linares, served in the U.S. Marines.
-Ronaldo Linares joined the Marines in 1999.
+His dad, Martino Linares, was in the U.S. Marines.
+Ronaldo Linares joined in 1999.

-Linares signed up to be a food service specialist for the Marine Corps.
-Some other Marines laughed at him.
+Linares signed up to be a food service specialist.
+Some other Marines laughed at him for that.
 But Linares said it was the next step to finding his inner “food voice.”
-He was in charge of feeding 6,000 Marines every day.
+He had to feed 6,000 Marines every day.
 It was hard work, and he didn’t have much help.
 But he got it done.

-His time in the military gave Linares an early experience with American food.
+Linares got an early experience with American food.
 He began to experiment.
-What if he added a spice from his father’s Cuban to this meat?
-Could he use his mother’s style of Colombian cooking to make an arepa?
+He added spice from his father’s Cuban .
+He used his mother’s style of Colombian cooking too.
 Linares combined ideas from his family to cook for American troops.

 The Marines loved Linares’s cooking.
-And the chef gained valuable skills as well.
+And the chef gained skills as well.
 He said he “learned how to work with a small team.”
-Linares told News-O-Matic that he learned skills for “the world” too.
+Linares said he learned skills for “the world” too.
 He said the experience taught him “to be a leader.”
-Linares also said it set him up “to become an . “
+Linares also said it helped him “become an . “

-After becoming a sergeant, Linares left the military in 2003.
-Now a veteran, Chef Ronaldo keeps cooking — but not just for troops.
-He worked at his family’s restaurant in New Jersey.
-He has also written cookbooks and appeared on cooking shows.
+Linares left the military in 2003.
+Now a veteran, Chef Ronaldo keeps cooking.
+He ran his family’s restaurant in New Jersey.
+He’s written cookbooks.
+And he’s been on cooking shows.

 Chef Ronaldo believes people should have passion in their work.
-For kids still looking to find theirs, Linares has advice.
-“Be yourself, and be fearless,” he said.
+Linares has advice.
+“Be yourself,” he said.
+“And be fearless.”

 By Tyler Burdick